andracs/bridging-sustainability/manuscript/3-The-impact-of-digitalization.md

 ●      Metals and other raw materials (including water and clean air)

-●      labor
+●      Labor

-●      know-how (i.e. knowledge of how to manufacture and assemble the individual parts)
+●      Know-how (i.e. knowledge of how to manufacture and assemble the individual parts)

 ●      Energy.